 Employees in the Company's Aerospace and Technologies division who are not participants in the Ball Corporation Economic Value Added Incentive Compensation Plan may receive an additional match under the Plan.
 This provision allows up to a maximum of 4 percent of the employee's pay if the Economic Value Added performance factor of Ball Aerospace and Technologies Corp. ("BATC") achieved is between 1.0 percent and 2.0 percent (inclusive) in accordance with conditions of the BATC Performance Sharing Match Program.
 The additional match is invested in accordance with participant elections.
+An additional match was not required for 2013.
 An additional match in the amount of \$9,170,808 was required for 2012, and was funded in 2013.
-An additional match in the amount of \$8,526,069 was required for 2011, and was funded in 2012.